anhkind/stremio-shared-debrid/README.md

 ### FAQ

 #### _Why Gist?_
-We need a place to store the access time of the latest user for the share debrid.
-With Gist, we have it free and the Github Rest API is simply to use.
+We need a place to store the access time of the latest user for the shares debrid.
+With Gist, we have it free and the Github Rest API is simple to use.

 We will have this data under `shared-debrid.json` file of the gist like this:
 ```json